No-Fail Perennials of the Southwest

 Zones: 8-10

-You can't go wrong with penstemons.
+You can't go wrong with penstemon.
 These plants are as tough as they are beautiful.
-There's a huge variety; look for selections to bloom in just about any color.
+There's a huge variety; look for selections that bloom in just about any color.
 All are great plants for attracting hummingbirds and butterflies; most are great cut flowers, too.

 Plant Name: Penstemon heterophyllus